 where $\mathfrak U(\eta) = \frac{\alpha_1^2}{8}\left[\alpha_1^2(|U_-(\eta)|^2 - |U(\eta)|^2)^2 + 4|\partial_{\bar{\eta}}\overline{U_-(\eta)}-\partial_\eta U(\eta)|^2\right]$, $\partial_\eta = \frac{1}{2}(\partial_{x_2} - i\partial_{\xi_2})$, $s_n(\eta) = $ and $c_n(\eta) = $ \end{enumerate} \end{prop}

 We will prove Proposition \ref{prop: z_dependence_each_term} in the rest of this appendix in two steps: First, we compute explicitly the leading terms (three terms for the chiral model, two for anti-chiral model) in the expansion of $Z_n(x_2,\xi_2;z,h)$, the symbol of $Z_n^W$, where $\Epm = \sqrt{h}(z - Z_n^W)$ by \eqref{eq: epm}.
-Then, we derive in general the $z$ dependence for each term in the expansion of $\Epm$, from which we build up both the legitimacy of the existence of asymptotic expansions of $\Epm^{-1}$ and $r_n$, and the $z$ dependence for each terms in the expansions.
+Then, we exhibit the $z$ dependence for each term in the expansion of $\Epm$, from which we build up both the legitimacy of the existence of asymptotic expansions of $\Epm^{-1}$ and $r_n$, and the $z$ dependence of each term in the expansions.

 \smallsection{Explicit leading terms} Recall that by \eqref{eq: epm} and \eqref{eq: W_to_tilde_V}, $\Epm = \sqrt{h}(z - Z_n^W)$ with

 where $R_n^\pm$, $E_\on^\theta$, $\tilde{\msV}^W$ are given in \eqref{eq:R_pm}, \eqref{eq: ent} and \eqref{eq: W_to_tilde_V}.
 Then we can express the asymptotic expansion of $Z_n(x_2,\xi_2)$ in terms of $Q_{n,k}(x_2,\xi_2)$: